August 6, 2023

 How Can Biometrics Be Implemented in Banking?

-Biometric technology can be implemented in a number of ways.
+Biometric technology can be implemented in many ways.
 It can be combined with other authentication methods to create a multi-factor authentication or step-up authentication solution, for example.

 In some jurisdictions, banks are required to implement multiple security factors under strong customer authentication laws.